butternetwork/butterjs-sdk/README.md

 }

-// get the fees for bridging one ether from Ethereum Mainnet to Binance Smart Chain const fee: BarterFee = await getBridgeFee(
+// get the fees for bridging one ether from Ethereum Mainnet to Binance Smart Chain const fee: ButterFee = await getBridgeFee(
     Ether,
     ChainId.BSC_MAINNET,
     '1000000000000000000',